 The world of work has never been so volatile, uncertain and complex.
 Seismic changes and trends that would normally take decades to emerge have followed one after the other; Brexit, pandemic, the great resignation, war in Ukraine, the cost of living crisis.
 The scale of the changes are bewildering to employers and employees.
 To make sense of where we find ourselves and offering both encouragement and warning in equal measure is the world’s preeminent authority on organisational culture and employee wellbeing.

-Professor Sir Cary Cooper CBE is the 50th Anniversary Professor of Psychology at Manchester Business School, The University of Manchester.
+In this episode of That Wellbeing @ Work Show, host Chris Taylor talks to Professor Sir Cary Cooper CBE, 50th Anniversary Professor of Psychology at Manchester Business School, The University of Manchester.
 He is a founding President of the British Academy of Management and Immediate Past President of the CIPD.
 Among his many achievements, Professor Cooper is currently the Chair of the National Forum for Health & Wellbeing at Work and is the author/editor of over 250 books in the field of occupational health psychology, workplace wellbeing and occupational stress.